myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

 into the target JVM, load the helper tool, and submit the previously generated Byteman script.
-After that we pause for a moment to make sure the helper has been registered and then we uninstall the rule that was only used for registering the helper, the actual instrumentation is left active.
+After that we pause for a moment to make sure the helper has been registered and then we uninstall the rule that was only used for registering the helper, the actual instrumentation is otherwise left active.
 The above commands are also available as script [submit.sh](submit.sh).

-To verify all the previous steps, we use a simple [MBean2TXT](MBean2TXT.java) helper utility to retrieve all the available metrics over JMX:
+To verify all the previous steps, we use a simple [MBean2TXT](MBean2TXT.java) utility (completely unrelated to the actual automation tool) to retrieve all the available metrics over JMX:

 ```
 $ javac MBean2TXT.java